ndhorton/rb110/rb119/lesson_2_pass1.md

 On line 1, we initialize local variable `arr` to the array of arrays `[['1', '8', '11'], ['2', '6', '13'], ['2', '12', '15'], ['1', '8', '9']]`.

 Next, on line 3, we call the `Enumerable#sort_by` method on `arr` with a `do...end` block.
-The `sort_by` method method returns a new array containing the elements from the caller sorted in the order determined by the block. `sort_by` passes each sub-array element to the block to be assigned to the block parameter `sub_arr`.
+The `sort_by` method returns a new array containing the elements from the caller sorted in the order determined by the block. `sort_by` passes each sub-array element to the block to be assigned to the block parameter `sub_arr`.
 The `sort_by` method uses each element's block iteration return value as a sort key, which is used (in place of the associated element) in the comparisons `sort_by` makes in order to return a sorted array of the elements from the caller.

 Within the block, on line 4, the `Array#map` method is called on the array element currently referenced by `sub_arr` with a `do...end` block.
 The `map` method iterates through the string elements in the calling array passing each in turn to the block to be assigned to block parameter `num`. `map` uses the return value from the block in order to perform transformation, returning a new array whose elements are the return values from the block.